-The 2019/20 school year is coming to a close and we look back on all the wonderful experiences shared across our school in that time.
+The 2020/21 school year is coming to a close and we look back on all the wonderful experiences shared across our school in that time.
 It has been a joy to share these experiences with everyone.
-It has been an unusual year with closure due to Covid19 and I'm sure one that we will remember for many years to come.
-I commend everyone for their perseverance and diligence working at home and I know that the return to school will be a joyous occasion for us all.
+It has been an unusual year with closures due to Covid19 and I'm sure one that we will remember for many years to come.
+I commend everyone for their perseverance and diligence working at home and on your return to school .
+You have made me proud!

-I wish our 6^{th} class students every success and joy as they move to 2^{nd} level.
+I wish our 6th class students every success and joy as they move to 2nd level.
 I know you will make us proud!
 Welcome to our new junior infants and new students coming to St Anne's.
 You all make St Anne's what it is today and will shape it in the future.